 An underlying premise of our research is the assumption that the current relatively primitive, albeit successful, surgical approaches to the correction of structural birth defects will be complemented and in many cases supplanted by molecular, cell, or organ transplantation in the near future.
 The focus of our research is in areas that promise to radically change the way we will diagnose and treat human fetuses, newborns, and children with birth defects over the next decade.
 Our research program builds on existing strengths already present with our lab and others at UCSF, develops links to private biotechnology firms, and emphasizes translation to innovative human therapies.

 We have several basic science focuses.
-Dr. Tippi MacKenzie leads the effort in maternal-fetal immunity, stem cell biology, and targeted cellular therapy for fetuses that may benefit from prenatal cellular transplant.
+Dr. Tippi MacKenzie is the Director of Research and leads the effort in maternal-fetal immunity, stem cell biology, and targeted cellular therapy for fetuses that may benefit from prenatal cellular transplant.
 Other basic laboratory efforts are aimed toward improving outcomes for prenatally diagnosed congenital anomalies such as gastroschisis and TTTS.

 Our translational research is largely focused on the accelerated development of novel techniques and tools for congenital and acquired diseases of fetuses, infants, and children.
 While many of the fetal interventions being applied around the world today were developed in our own Fetal Treatment and Pediatric Surgery Research Laboratory, we are constantly developing new tools and techniques in a variety of animal models.